-In 2018 the park service instituted a permit system to control crowds and protect the park's sensitive natural features.
-For 2019 no permit is required.
-HOWEVER, because of the large amounts of snow present in the valley, no parking is allowed at the traditional viewpoints.
+In 2018 the park service instituted a permit system to control crowds and protect the park's sensitive natural features, but abandoned the requirement in 2019.
+HOWEVER, if there is significant snow in the valley no parking will be allowed at the traditional viewpoints.
 The park service will require you to park nearly a mile away near Yosemite Village and then walk to and back from the observation areas.
 Because of this, they caution viewers to come prepared with plenty of warm clothing, footwear suitable for snow and ice, and flashlights for the return trip after sunset.

 If you do plan to try to photograph it, you might find this PetaPixel article helpful.
 It also has a nice writeup of Firefall history and Galen Rowell's part in it.

-There is more snow in the forecast for most of the entire week, so be sure to check for road conditions and closures (Call 209/372-0200 and press 1 then 1) before venturing out!
+Don't be surprised by the weather!
+Be sure to check for road conditions and closures (Call 209/372-0200 and press 1 then 1) before venturing out!
 And if you missed it in person, you can view this great park service video from 2011 produced by the Yosemite Conservancy.

 You can find an updated version of this article with some absolutely beautiful photos from this year's lightshow on houfy.com (It's one of the best up-and-coming travel lodging websites -- with no booking fees either!)